issalig/cpc/doc/cpcz80adventures.md

 This will create a file with AMSDOS header (http://www.cpcwiki.eu/index.php/AMSDOS_Header) with the bytecodes for the BASIC program (https://cpctech.cpcwiki.de/docs/bastech.html)

-If you want to save it as ascii (and without AMSDOS header) use
+To save it as ascii (and without AMSDOS header) use the 'a' parameter
 ```basic
 SAVE "hello.txt",a
 ```